C++98 Primer: Namespaces, References, and Scope Resolution

 The full repository is available at Tutorial_AwesomeModernCPP.
-Feel free to check it out, and if you like it, give it a Star to encourage the author.
+Feel free to visit and give it a Star to motivate the author if you like it.

-In the previous chapter, we systematically reviewed the core syntax of C. Starting from this chapter, we officially step into the world of C++.
-But before diving into object-oriented programming, let's first look at the immediate improvements C++ offers on the "non-object-oriented" level—namespaces solve name collision issues in large projects, references free function parameter passing from the clumsiness of pointer syntax, and the scope resolution operator lets us precisely tell the compiler "which name we want."
+In the previous chapter, we systematically reviewed the core syntax of the C language.
+Starting from this chapter, we officially step into the world of C++.
+However, before diving into object-oriented programming, let's look at the immediate improvements C++ offers on a "non-object-oriented" level—namespaces solve naming conflicts in large projects, references allow us to say goodbye to the clumsy pointer syntax for function arguments, and the scope resolution operator allows us to tell the compiler precisely "which name I want."

-None of these three features involve classes, nor do they require any object-oriented background knowledge.
-They belong to the things you can use immediately after migrating from C to C++.
-We put them at the very beginning because they are simple enough, practical enough, and—most importantly—they do not interfere with performance at any level.
+None of these three features involve classes, nor do they require any object-oriented knowledge.
+They belong to the set of tools you can use immediately after migrating from C to C++.
+We put them first because they are simple enough, practical enough, and—crucially—will not interfere with performance at any level.

 1. Namespaces